-The regular Kindy days commence at 8.45am (doors open at 8.30am) and conclude at 2.45pm.
+The regular Kindy days commence at 8.30am and conclude at 2.45pm.

 It is very important that your child is punctual in the morning.
 Your promptness is greatly appreciated as this helps your child to carry-out the Kindy morning routines and smoothly transition into the classroom.